Thorfgin/charactercreator/README.md

 			FIX: Close a modal when the user clicks outside the msg.
 			FIX: Change Recipe > Omschrijving, add text: 'Je kan nu Mythical Metal verwerken'.
 			FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.
+			FIX: Filter skill 'Leermeester Expertise' from the Basisvaardigheden when IsChecked is set.

 	20240416	FIX: Kennis van Kruiden inspirition adjusted 3 to 2 inspiration.
 				FIX: Max saved XP cap raised from 2 to 3.